-The Office of Student Financial Services (OSFS) recognizes the challenges, anxiety, and confusion that students have regarding their loan borrowing, understanding the terms and conditions of various loan programs, and making decisions when it comes time for loan repayment.
+The Office of Financial Aid (OFA) recognizes the challenges, anxiety, and confusion that students have regarding their loan borrowing, understanding the terms and conditions of various loan programs, and making decisions when it comes time for loan repayment.
 We hope that this section of our website will give students a basic understanding of how to effectively manage their debt and relieve some of the fears that come with loan repayment.
 We encourage students to contact our office with any questions or to schedule one-on-one loan counseling for a better understanding of your loans.

-- Retrieve your Federal Loans
+Retrieve Your Federal Loans

 Note: NSLDS does not provide loan history for Private Loans (HUECU, Signature, CitiAssist, MEFA), nor does it track university or school-named loans borrowed for education.
 Students should contact the institution from which they borrowed these loans for further details.